Poet, Writer, Archivist

 he/him

 Jefferson Navicky is the archivist for the Maine Women Writers Collection.
-He is the author of four books, most recently Head of Island Beautification for the Rural Outlands (2023) as well as Antique Densities: Modern Parables & Other Experiments on Short Prose (2021), which won the 2022 Maine Literary Award for Poetry.
+He is the author of four books, most recently Head of Island Beautification for the Rural Outlands (2023), which was a Finalist for the Big Other Book Award for Fiction, as well as Antique Densities: Modern Parables & Other Experiments on Short Prose (2021), which won the Maine Literary Award for Poetry.

 Talks